 Job prospects Support Services Assistant - Medical in Northwest Territories

 Job opportunities for Nurse aides, orderlies and patient service associates (NOC 3413) are fair in Northwest Territories over the next 3 years.
-This job outlook is also applicable to people working as a support services assistant - medical.
+These job prospects are also applicable to people working as a support services assistant - medical.

 Job opportunities in Northwest Territories